ml-archive/nodes-sso/README.md

 ```

 ### Install resources
-Copy the `sso-button.leaf` file from `Resources/Views/AdminPanel/Login/` from this repo into your project into the same directory.
-You can download this repo as a zip and then move the file into the mentioned directory.
+Copy the `sso-button.leaf` file from `Resources/Views/AdminPanel/Login/` and the `nodes.png` from `Public/images/` from this repo into your project into the same directories.
+You can download this repo as a zip and then move the files into the mentioned directories.
 Remember to check that you're not overwriting any files in your project.

 ## 🚀 Getting started